 The North Dakota Department of Agriculture has contracted with Kelly Registration Systems (KRS) to streamline our registration and licensing processes and to provide a more efficient electronic document management platform.
 Companies or individuals can submit applications and supporting documents online through a platform called KSAMS at www.kellysolutions.com/nd/.
-This includes renewals, initial applications, and tonnage reports for feed products.
-Registrants and licensees can also use KSAMS to submit revised supporting documents and labels.
+This includes new applications, renewals, and tonnage reports for feed products.
+Registrants and licensees can also use KSAMS to submit revised labels and documents.
 Persons are strongly encouraged to use the KSAMS registration option.
-KRS assigns usernames and passwords to access the system.
-You may request a username and password by contacting KRS at 1-800-803-5777 or via email at email@example.com.
+To access the system, send an email to email@example.com to request an account.

 Please note that the Department no longer accepts hard-copy labeling.
 The preferred method is for registrants to submit electronic documents through the KRS system.
 If that is not an option, registrants can submit electronic documents to the Department in portable document format (PDF) on a compact disc.